sWrAAb/milestone_project_1/README.md

 ### Functionality of project

 Website has been created using Bootstrap Framework grid.
 Designed for mobile devices as a single page with simple navigation bar.
 Navigation bar is collapsed into a hamburger button for mobile devices, so it does not take much space on the screen.
 On the bigger screen navigation bar is expanded so all links are visible.
-Links are connected to titles of the content sections with a return to top icon next to
+Links are connected to titles of the content sections with a return to top arrow icon next to
 title.
 Website contains multiple working links to wikipedia, social media and two Pink Floyd YouTube channels, all set to open in new browser tab.
 Ticket button is not connected to outside link.
 Form and modal are also included for contact and Fan Club.
 Both form and modal hold data validation and all fields residing within are set to required ensuring information submitted is of the correct format.
 As is customary, form notify the user that their personal information will not be shared with anyone, ensuring a sense of General Data Protection Regulations.